The new wave of canceled flights in the United States is destroying long weekends for some passengers

 As of mid-morning in the eastern United States, airlines had canceled more than 1,000 flights and canceled 1,700 flights on Thursday, according to surveillance service FlightAware.

-Most of the airports in Charlotte, North Carolina were canceled – it was a major hub American Airlines-; In the La Guardia and Newark Liberty area New York And Reagan Washington National on the outskirts of the US capital.
+Most of the airports in Charlotte, North Carolina, the main hub of American Airlines, were canceled; Locardia and Newark Liberty in the New York area and Reagan Washington National in the suburbs of the US capital.

-On Thursday, Transport Secretary Pete Boutique held a virtual meeting with the CEOs of the airlines to discuss measures they are taking to ensure the smooth running of the airline during the fourth of July holidays and late summer.
-Canceled.
+On Thursday, Transport Secretary Pete Boutique gave a virtual meeting with the airline’s CEOs.

 On Memorial Day holiday weekends, which usually begin the summer season, airlines struggled with storms and labor shortages, especially pilots, which led to cancellations.